orsonteodoro/oiledmachine-overlay/README.md

 around 1.35 times the base performance without mitigation which is similar to -O1 at -40% best case performance penalty relative to -O3 or -Ofast.

+We are considering changing this policy from absolute to relative so that in secure-critical packages without performance element can be properly secured.
+The default value for CFLAGS_HARDENED_TOLERANCE may be overwritten per ebuild.
+HWASAN may be required in the future in this overlay.

 Users can override the tolerance level by changing CFLAGS_HARDENED_TOLERANCE_USER.
 Details about what runtime mitigations will be activated can be found at